English

 Terminology

-Using the terminology from the official documentation, the I2C bus connects one or more master chips and one or more slave chips.
+The I2C bus connects one or more controller chips and one or more target chips.

-Simple I2C bus with one master and 3 slaves
+Simple I2C bus with one controller and 3 targets

 Simple I2C bus

-A master chip is a node that starts communications with slaves.
-In the Linux kernel implementation it is called an adapter or bus.
-Adapter drivers are in the drivers/i2c/busses/ subdirectory.
+A controller chip is a node that starts communications with targets.
+In the Linux kernel implementation it is also called an “adapter” or “bus”.
+Controller drivers are usually in the drivers/i2c/busses/ subdirectory.

-An algorithm contains general code that can be used to implement a whole class of I2C adapters.
-Each specific adapter driver either depends on an algorithm driver in the drivers/i2c/algos/ subdirectory, or includes its own implementation.
+An algorithm contains general code that can be used to implement a whole class of I2C controllers.
+Each specific controller driver either depends on an algorithm driver in the drivers/i2c/algos/ subdirectory, or includes its own implementation.

-A slave chip is a node that responds to communications when addressed by the master.
-In Linux it is called a client.
-Client drivers are kept in a directory specific to the feature they provide, for example drivers/media/gpio/ for GPIO expanders and drivers/media/i2c/ for video-related chips.
+Target drivers are kept in a directory specific to the feature they provide, for example drivers/gpio/ for GPIO expanders and drivers/media/i2c/ for video-related chips.

-For the example configuration in figure, you will need a driver for your I2C adapter, and drivers for your I2C devices (usually one driver for each device).
+For the example configuration in the figure above, you will need one driver for the I2C controller, and drivers for your I2C targets.
+Usually one driver for each target.